ajroach42/ajroach42.github.io/_posts/2016-02-26-The-Future-Of-Tech.md

 ![][3]

-The Badass activist responsible for the digital heist.

 But it's not just manufacturing, many industries are on the verge of being disrupted by this trend towards decentralization, and I think that's great.
 Recently, I stumbled across an ad for [GoTenna][4] on facebook, and fell in love with their vision of a truly distributed and decentralized communications platform.